 ADU stands for Accessory Dwelling Unit, but you may have also heard them referred to as Granny Flats.
 They can be built on a single-family lot, multi-family lot, or duplex.
 It has its own entrance, separate from the primary house, as well as a kitchen, bathroom and living space.

 These units can be rented, year-round, and add a lot of value to a property.
 Accessory dwelling units take different structural forms.
 They can be garage conversions, stand-alone units, attic or basement conversions, or be attached to the main house.

-If you’re interested in building an ADU on your property, Maxable provides free fifteen minute consultations to help get you started.
+If you’re interested in building an ADU on your property, Maxable provides a free ADU Planning Phone Call to help get you started.

 How do pre-approved ADU plans work?

 There’s a common misconception with preapproved plans that you can walk into a planning department, pick a plan from their library, and walk out that same day with a permit.

 As much as we’d love for this to be true, it’s unfortunately not that easy.

 There are still title 24 calculations, site plans, and much more to be done, and that’s even if you find a suitable design.

 The library will continue to grow as architects continue submitting their plans to the city.